 After an optional sunrise viewing from atop dunes, transfer back to Bikaner.
 Enjoy an orientation of the Old City and the markets.

 Opt to walk up the dunes again for the sunrise.
-After breakfast, ride camel carts back to the road and transfer back to Bikaner.
+After breakfast, transfer back to Bikaner.
 Once back, your CEO will give you an orientation of the Old City and the markets.

 Arrive in Jaisalmer and take time to explore.
 Check out its ancient yet still-inhabited fort.